Walking Glyndŵr's Way

 The Glyndŵr Way follows a horseshoe line through long green valleys and the secluded hill-country of the Radnorshire Hills.
-Because of its remoteness, Glyndŵr was able to move rapidly and elusively along these numerous ‘cefnffyrdd’ ancient upland tracks, the key feature in enabling him to fight a guerilla campaign against the English.
+Because of its remoteness, Glyndŵr was able to move rapidly and was an elusive presence along these numerous ‘cefnffyrdd’ ancient upland tracks - the key feature in his guerilla campaign against the English.

-Today in less turbulent times, the countryside has hardly changed.
-Walking the Glyndŵr way through the beautiful, secluded hill country of mid Wales you will meet few other people, and for many the unspoilt beauty and solitude of the route is its main attraction.
+Today, the countryside has remained hardly changed from those turbulent bygone times.
+The Glyndŵr way takes you through the beautiful, secluded hill country of mid Wales, where it is unlikely you will be troubled by crowds; for many, the unspoilt beauty and solitude of the route is its main attraction.

 Your walk takes you through a great variety of exciting scenery and terrain.
 Beginning in Knighton, you soon leave the crowds and head into the East Radnorshire Hills, walking through ancient woodland, over rolling hills, past remote farms and isolated, close-knit, friendly Welsh hamlets.

 You come upon wide lakes and reservoirs, views over the steep wooded valleys and the mystical setting of Lake Vyrnwy.
-The descent to the spectacular setting of Lyn Clywedog will remain with you for some time to come.
+The descent to the spectacular setting of Llyn Clywedog will remain with you for some time to come.
 Enjoy the stillness and solitude of the high open moorland, with panoramic views of mid-Wales and Cardigan Bay in the west, and across to the dramatic peaks of Snowdonia to the north.
-The notable ranges are Cadair Idris 892m (2,928’) and Pumlumon Fawr 752m (2,468’) which will fill you with contentment, far removed from the values of today’s world.
+The notable ranges are Cadair Idris 892m (2,928’) and Pumlumon Fawr 752m (2,468’), far removed from anything that resembles today’s world.